Adjunct Senior Fellow, Energy, Economics, & Security Program

 Rachel Ziemba is an Adjunct Senior Fellow at the Center for a New American Security (CNAS).
 Her research focuses on the interlinkages between economics, finance and security issues.
 Her research topics include coercive economic policies such as sanctions, economic resilience and the role of state-owned investors including sovereign wealth funds.

 Rachel regularly serves as an expert commentator in key media outlets, and her research has been cited by a range of international financial institutions.
-She has served on a range of taskforces aimed to generate policy ideas on Egypt, Middle East policy and economic sanctions.
 She is the co-author of “Scenarios for Risk Management and Global Investment Strategies” (with William T. Ziemba), published by Wiley in January 2008.

 She holds a bachelor’s degree from the University of Chicago with honors, and a Master of Philosophy degree in international relations with a specialization in international political economy from St. Antony’s College, Oxford University.